andresthor/vite-react-template/README.md

 ### Repeat for other two routes

 - The user data is needed on multiple routes -> lifting fetch/state to `UserContext`
+- `fetchPostsById`, `fetchPostsByUser` are very similar, but as mentioned above, we'll use the query params to fetch posts by `userId`